You may need a study permit to live in Norway for more than three months. See which immigration rules apply to you.

 SiO is the welfare organization for educational institutions in Oslo which provides students with products and services to make student life efficient and stimulating.
 SiO is also the primary provider of student housing in Oslo.

-Only students from outside the EU/ EEA area with a Study Contract from BI Norwegian Business School use the Residence Permit Deposit Account.
+Only students from outside the EU/ EEA and Switzerland with a Study Contract from BI Norwegian Business School can use the Residence Permit Deposit Account.

 In order to open a Residence Permit Deposit Account you must first register as a SiO user here.
 After you have successfully registered, go to “My Page” -> “Residence Permit Deposit Account” and follow the instructions.